God the Father will never judge anyone; He won’t condemn the wicked. That role He’s committed to His Son. (Jn 5:22)

 Yes, it seems the world’s “going to Hell in a handbasket,” it sure does, but it shouldn’t surprise or alarm us.
 God has a glorious purpose in all He allows.
 Let’s pray for and be concerned for others, and for our world, while exultingin God, being anxious for nothing.
 (Php 4:6-7) He knows what He’s doing.

 When Yehovah gives the Decalogue on Mount Sinai, descending from Heaven to speak with Man in Person, the children of Israel immediately retreat and ask Moses to speak on God’s behalf; they don’t want to interact directly with God Himself.
 Their reason?
-God might inadvertently kill them.
+God might accidentally kill them.
 (Ex 20:18-19)

 Aren’t they accusing the Creator of being reckless, of not knowing what He’s doing, of not caring?
 Isn’t this our depravity on display?
-God’s choosing Israel as His special treasure (Ex 19:5) and has just delivered them from slavery in spectacular fashion (Ex 19:4) … and now He isn’t able to speak to people without killing them?
+God is choosing Israel as His special treasure (Ex 19:5) and has just delivered them from slavery in spectacular fashion (Ex 19:4) … and now He isn’t able to speak to people without killing them?
 Really?

 God could as easily smash the earth between His thumb and forefinger (Is 40:15); if God wanted to take them out, stepping back from the mount and asking Moses to step in isn’t going to help.
 What are they thinking?